Aygran/PowerShell-Infrastructure/README.md

 # Local Admin Groups -
   A little script that's come in handy a few times for myself.
 This will pull the list of users in a local group and display it in a csv.
 You can edit the said CSV and reuse it to add members to a local group as well.

+# Service Status -
+  Script that pulls all the current services on a server, showing who is assigned to run them, and their current status.